zeroc-ice/ice/distribution/src/common/README.DEMOS.txt

 The C++ demos are in the demo directory.

-Visual C++ Express does not support the Ice Visual Studio extension, therefore you must use NMAKE to build the C++ demos.
+Visual C++ Express does not support the Ice Visual Studio Add-in, therefore you must use NMAKE to build the C++ demos.

 To build the C++ demos, open a "Visual Studio Command Prompt" window.